Keller Anne Knight, Manager

 The music wing of Helen Kittredge Community Arts Center is open to students and staff members.
 The Music Resource Center is open for study, research, listening, and borrowing musical scores.

-Beginning String Band gives students who know their basic chords a chance to learn how to play as an ensemble and perform traditional repertoire from the Southern Appalachian region and beyond.
+Beginning String Band gives students, who know their basic chords and scales on a traditional string instrument, a chance to learn how to play as an ensemble and perform traditional repertoire from the Southern Appalachian region and beyond.

-Bluegrass Band gives musicians proficient on a traditional Bluegrass instrument who have had experience playing as part of an ensemble a chance to work together to form an Bluegrass band capable of playing for dances and concerts both on and off campus.
+Bluegrass Band gives musicians, who are proficient on a traditional bluegrass instrument, the opportunity to work together to form a bluegrass band capable of performing at events both on and off campus.